hamzahmd/maxpot-ecommerce-mern/Readme.md

 ## Hosting

-The application is hosted on Heroku with heroku cli.
+Previously, the application was hosted on Heroku with heroku cli.
+Now both frontend and backend API are hosted separately on Render

 ## Usage